Temple Israel attack: Suspect named as Ayman Ghazali, key details so far

-The attack took place amid a recent surge in antisemitic incidents in the U.S. and a period of heightened security concerns at both Jewish and Muslim places of worship since U.S. and Israeli forces launched airstrikes on Iran on February 28, sparking an escalating conflict across the Middle East.
+The attack occurred amid a recent surge in antisemitic incidents in the U.S. and heightened security concerns at both Jewish and Muslim places of worship, as the broader Middle East conflict has stoked fears and unrest domestically and abroad.

-Separately, the FBI opened a terrorism investigation into an earlier shooting at Old Dominion University in Norfolk, Virginia, on Thursday, which resulted in one fatality and two U.S. Army personnel being injured.
-The shooter in that incident was also killed.
+Separately, the FBI opened a terrorism investigation into an earlier shooting at Old Dominion University in Norfolk, Virginia, on Thursday (12 March), which resulted in one fatality and two U.S. Army personnel being injured.

 Bouchard explained that the suspect, who has not been identified, crashed his truck through the synagogue's doors and drove down a hallway before a security officer fired at him.
 Another security officer was struck by the vehicle and briefly knocked unconscious.